 Conclusion

-In summary, a negative number cannot be a whole number.
+In a nutshell, a negative number cannot be a whole number.
 Whole numbers are defined as non-negative integers, including zero and all positive integers, while negative numbers are less than zero.
 This distinction is fundamental in mathematics and is crucial for understanding various numerical concepts and operations.
 Understanding the difference between whole numbers and negative numbers is essential for building a solid foundation in mathematics.